-Where pathlist is a comma-separated list of paths that are used to search for the required libraries.
-Do not include spaces between the comma and the path name when specifying multiple path names, for example, path1, path2, path3, ..., pathn.
+Where path1ist is a comma-separated list of paths that the linker is to use to search for the required libraries.
+Do not include spaces between the comma and the path name when specifying multiple path names, for example, path1,path2,path3,...,pathn.